flaqai/open-ai-creator-desktop/README.md

 | Reference to Video | `/reference-to-video` | Reference-driven video generation      |

 Inputs, limits, and available parameters depend on the selected model.
-The source of truth is [lib/constants/template-models/](./lib/constants/template-models/), not the full Flaq.ai model catalog.
+The source of truth is [lib/constants/template-models/](./lib/constants/template-models/), not the full Flaq AI model catalog.

 The desktop experience also includes: